 There is a change going on in the European political landscape.

+Fifty Years On, Turkey Still Pines to Become European.
 This summer, Turkey celebrated a dubious anniversary: it was 50 years ago that the country first asked to join the European Union — or, as it was then known, the European Economic Community.